Modeling the Transition between Localized and Extended Deposition in Flow Networks through Packings of Glass Beads: Discussion

 \section{Discussion}

 Capturing the dynamics of deposition in porous media and microfluidic systems has wide implications in filtration studies.
 Understanding what leads to localized deposition helps in improving filter efficiency \cite{GriffithsI.M2014Acnm}.
 Experiments such as \cite{BizmarkNavid2020Mdoc} provide more insight into the influence of global system hydrodynamics on uniformity of deposition profiles.
 Our theoretical model successfully captures the behavior observed in the experiments in \cite{BizmarkNavid2020Mdoc}.
-Our network-based approach and simple model of shear-based deposition and erosion reveal a phase transition in the phase space of shear stress threshold and pressure in colloidal transport within packings of beads.
+Our network-based approach and model of shear-based deposition and erosion reveal a transition from the localized to extended regime in the phase space of shear stress threshold and pressure in colloidal transport within packings of beads.
 Given a system of beads, there exists a critical pressure above which the deposition profile becomes increasingly more uniform (see FIG. \ref{fig:phasecurve}).
-This transition from an extended to a localized regime is similar to what has been observed in previous studies of simple lattice models of aggregation \cite{MajumdarSatyaN1998Npti}.
-This observation in similarities between these models of aggregation and our current model leads us to believe such analogies may be present in other systems, as well, where the key variables may be different.
+This transition from the localized to extended regime is similar to what has been observed in previous studies of simple mass-aggregation models \cite{MajumdarSatyaN1998Npti}.
+The observation in similarities between these models of aggregation and our current model leads us to believe such analogies may be present in other systems, as well, where the key variables may be different.
 Future applications to other systems including filtration may examine and identify what variables control the phase transition in the system.